-It should be noted that these loads can and will be mixed with other freight being moved by the train on any given day.
+These loads can and will be mixed with other freight being moved by the train on any given day.
 The amount of hazardous materials transported is dictated by product demand and can vary based on the season.
-(Example: Substantially more hydrocarbons will be shipped in the winter months than summer.)

 Union Pacific is acutely aware and proactive in preparation for any incident that may occur and are well prepared to respond in the event of a train related incident.
-(See main plan "Notification Section" for immediate response guidelines).
+See the Immediate Action Checklist in the Preface for details.

-4 Pipeline Risk
+D.4 Pipeline

-Kinder Morgan - 24 hr.
-Emergency Number Reno, NV (775) 358-6971 Orange, CA (213) 624-9461
+Kinder Morgan 24 hr.
+Emergency Number - Reno, NV (775) 358-6971 Orange, CA (213) 624-9461

-4.1 Kinder Morgan Overview
+D.4.1 Kinder Morgan Overview

-Kinder Morgan operates an underground pipeline that transports approximately 13 million barrels of petroleum products (gasoline, diesel, and jet fuel) from the pump station in Rocklin, California to the Sparks, Nevada Terminal.
+Kinder Morgan operates an underground pipeline that transports approximately 13 million barrels of petroleum products (gasoline, diesel, and jet fuel) from the pump station in Rocklin, California to the Sparks, Nevada terminal.
 Jet fuel is then pumped from the Sparks terminal to the Fallon Naval Air Station.
-Kinder Morgan also shares a storage facility in the City of Sparks, NV.
+Kinder Morgan also shares a storage facility in Sparks.

-Fuel enters the pipeline in Rocklin, CA and traverses the western slope of the Sierra with booster pumps at Colfax and Cisco Grove.
-Once the fuel reaches Donner Summit gravity forces the fuel the rest of the way to Sparks.
-The pipeline varies in size from 6 inch to 10-inch diameter and was constructed in the 1950's of high-grade steel pipe.
+Fuel enters the pipeline in Rocklin, California and traverses the western slope of the Sierra with booster pumps at Colfax and Cisco Grove.
+Once the fuel reaches Donner Summit, gravity forces the fuel the rest of the way to Sparks.
+The pipeline varies in size from six-to-10-inches diameter and was constructed in the 1950's of high-grade steel pipe.
 Valves have been installed at the most critical locations along the pipe.
-These valves are a combination of automated motor driven block valves and manual block valves located along the full length of the pipeline (see table).
+These valves are a combination of automated motor driven block valves and manual block valves located along the full length of the pipeline.
 The motor driven block valves can be operated remotely from the terminal.
 All the valves can be operated manually onsite.